saeeda12/C-plus-plus-Tutorial/(4)C++ Control Flow.md

 else
   cout<<"There aren't many clouds out today.";
 ```
+Although you technically don't need braces in the above examples, it is good practice (for readability and no ambiguity) to use them around the statements in your if/else conditions.
 You can also use `else if` to provide other alternatives.
 Remember your semicolons at the end of statements!
 ```
 int clouds = 40;
 if (clouds > 50)